Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 ## Security: Immutable State Variables

-Let's take a look at the immutable state variables first.
+New to Solidity 0.6.5, let's take a look at our immutable state variables.
 We'll be assuming our usual 1 block = 15 seconds for all calculations.
 This makes our math easy and avoids [Timestamp Dependence attacks](https://consensys.github.io/smart-contract-best-practices/known_attacks/#timestamp-dependence).

 If Ethereum block times change significantly in the future then the entire FLUX smart contract follows suite and the rewards might be accelerated or slowed down accordingly.
 During our Ropsten testnet beta phase we've experienced 1 minute+ block times.